timeplus-io/docs/docs/proton-kafka.md

 ##### CSV

-You can use `data_format='CSV'` to inform Proton to write each event as a JSON document.
+You can use `data_format='CSV'` to inform Timeplus to write each event as a JSON document.
 The columns of the external stream will be converted to keys in the JSON documents.
 For example:

 ```sql
 CREATE EXTERNAL STREAM target(